DonghyungKim/ETRI-Dual-Hand-Arm-Robot/README.md

 - As seen in the ActionGraph, __etri_dualarm_ros2_ctr.usd__ not only utilizes Omnigraph nodes for ROS 2 message communication but also controls the robot's joint positions using the Articulation Controller.

 #### Run the command message converter
+After the robot appears in Isaac Sim, you must run the command message converter.
+This is ROS 2 node that convert `/joint_command` to `/joint_command_isaac` which is suitable joint commands for Isaac Sim.

 If you want to run the command message converter for position control:
 ```
 ros2 run etri_dualarm_cmd_msg_converter_sim run_both_arms_pos_ctrl